gaia-platform/GaiaPlatform/production/README.md

 For instructions on how to setup your environment, please see our *New Hire Guidelines* document on our GaiaPlatform wiki.

 ## Build Instructions
-Create a subfolder `GaiaPlatform/production/build` and then execute the following commands in it depending upon which set of targets you want to build:
+Create a build folder `BUILD_DIR` anywhere you like and then execute the following commands in it, depending on which set of targets you want to build:

 ### Core
 ```
-cmake ..
-make -j<number of CPUs>
+cmake -S GaiaPlatform/production -B $BUILD_DIR
+make -j $(nproc)
 ```
-If `CMAKE_BUILD_TYPE` is not specified on the command line, then by default we add compile and link flags to include debugging information.
+If `CMAKE_BUILD_TYPE` is not specified on the command line, then it is set to `Release` by default.
+We also default to compiler and linker options that generate enough debugging information to enable readable stack traces, even in `Release` builds.

 ### SDK
 ```
-cmake -DCMAKE_MODULE_PATH=/usr/local/lib/cmake/CPackDebHelper -DBUILD_GAIA_RELEASE=ON ..
+cmake -S GaiaPlatform/production -B $BUILD_DIR -DCMAKE_MODULE_PATH=/usr/local/lib/cmake/CPackDebHelper -DBUILD_GAIA_SDK=ON
-make -j<number of CPUs>
+make -j $(nproc)
 ```
 To install CPackDebHelper, you can follow the steps in the CPackDebHelper [gdev.cfg](https://github.com/gaia-platform/GaiaPlatform/blob/master/third_party/production/CPackDebHelper/gdev.cfg) file.
 Note that you can specify your own path to the CPackDebHelper `cmake` module depending upon where you install it.

-If `BUILD_GAIA_RELEASE` is set to `ON` then `CMAKE_BUILD_TYPE` will be set to `Release`.
-This is done by default because debug builds of LLVM take much longer than retail builds.
-We've also seen some of our local dev machines run out of memory when attempting to do debug LLVM builds.

 #### Building the distribution packages

-After building the SDK, it becomes possible to also build the distribution packages.
+After building the SDK, you can also build the distribution packages.
 To do this, execute the following command in the `GaiaPlatform/production/build` folder:

 ```
 make package